 Now that the Republicans are on the ropes, we should take the opportunity to push for more real reform.
 Robert Reich has some good ideas.

-capitalism …The Dodd bill now being considered in the Senate is a step in the right direction.
+…The Dodd bill now being considered in the Senate is a step in the right direction.
 Yet despite the hype, it’s a very modest step.
 It leaves out three of the most important things necessary to prevent a repeat of the Wall Street meltdown:

-3. Cap the size of big banks at $100 billion in assets.
+Require that trading of all derivatives be done on open exchanges where parties have to disclose what they’re buying and selling and have enough capital to pay up if their bets go wrong.
+The exception in the current bill for so-called "unique" derivatives opens up a loophole big enough for bankers to drive their Ferrari’s through.
+Resurrect the Glass-Steagall Act in its entirety so commercial banks are separated from investment banks.
+The current bill doesn’t go nearly far enough.
+Commercial banks should take deposits and lend money.
+Investment banks should be limited to the casino we call the stock market, helping companies issue new issues and making bets.
+Nothing good comes of mixing the two.
+We learned this after the Great Crash of 1929, and then forgot it in 1999 when Congress allowed financial supermarkets to do both.
+Cap the size of big banks at $100 billion in assets.
 The current bill doesn’t limit the size of banks at all.
 It creates a process for winding down the operations of any bank that gets into trouble.
 But if several big banks are threatened, as they were when the housing bubble burst, their failure would pose a risk to the whole financial system, and Congress and the Fed would surely have to bail them out.
 The only way to ensure no bank is too big to fail is to make sure no bank is too big, period.
 Nobody has been able to show any scale efficiencies over $100 billion in assets, so that should be the limit.

-Wall Street doesn’t want these three major reforms because they’d cut deeply into profits…[emphasis added]
+Wall Street doesn’t want these three major reforms because they’d cut deeply into profitsβ¦[emphasis added]

 Inserted from <Huffington Post>